Visiting UK Universities: When, Why, and What If You Can’t?

 Best Times of Year to Visit UK Universities

-There’s never a bad time to visit, but (IMHO), some times of year definitely work better than others for U.S. students and families.
+There’s never really a bad time to visit—but (in my opinion!) some times of year work better than others for U.S. students and families.

-The bleak midwinter may seem a counterintuitive time to visit but actually UK universities will be in full swing after the winter break.
-While daylight hours are short, UK winters are generally mild thanks to the maritime climate—so think Pacific Northwest winter rather than Northeast snowstorm—making it ‘usually’ a perfectly manageable and worthwhile time to tour.
+• The bleak midwinter may seem a counterintuitive time to visit but actually UK universities will be busy and active after the winter break.
+While daylight hours are short, UK winters are generally mild so think Pacific Northwest winter rather than Northeast snowstorm—making it ‘usually’ a perfectly manageable and worthwhile time to tour.

 Less Optimal Times to Visit (and Why)

-Larger universities, such as those in London, may still have some buzz and feel less quiet due to summer school students.
+Larger universities, such as those in London, may still have some buzz due to summer school students but you may still not get the ‘real’ experience.

-Easter is a major holiday in the UK.
-Students are typically on break during the weeks surrounding Easter, and universities will be completely closed over the four-day Easter weekend (Good Friday through Easter Monday).
-Campuses are very quiet during this time, and arranging tours can be difficult.
+• Easter is a major holiday in the UK, and campuses are very quiet during this time.
+Students are typically on break the weeks surrounding Easter, and all universities will be completely closed over the four-day Easter weekend (Good Friday to Easter Monday), making tours and visits difficult.

 Can’t make it in person?
 Most UK universities offer: